speedruncomorg/api/version1/README.md

 You can use the query string parameter ``callback`` everywhere to retrieve the response as JavaScript instead of JSON (for example, do ``?callback=foo`` to get the data as a ``foo({....})`` function call).
+This is especially useful when accessing data on websites, in order to work around the Same Origin Policy.

+Note the leap of faith you are taking when using JSONP: you effectively allow speedrun.com to inject any piece of JavaScript code into your site.
+Especially since the API is not yet available via TLS.
+We obviously won't inject evil code ourselves, but the Internet can a scary place...

 ## Resources